By Our Insights Desk

 Different language industries follow different reporting conventions (Gross, Nett or Share).
 We have used Gross Box Office as the unified measure for this report.
 For films releasing in multiple languages, collections are added up across languages to arrive at the film’s Gross Box Office at an all-India level.

 Some films may be running in theatres at the time of publishing this report every month.
-For these films (e.g., Vikrant Rona in this report), Gross Box Office is estimated based on the latest trends available.
+For these films, Gross Box Office is estimated based on the latest trends available.
 Hence, it is normal that some numbers may be updated in the following month’s report, once actual collections have been estimated.

 Numbers for a film are assigned to the month of its release, even if the business is spread over two or more months.
-For example, RRR released on March 25, 2022, and a sizeable component of the film’s business was registered in April.
-However, in the analysis, RRR’s entire box office has been credited to the month of March.
+For example, Pathaan released on January 25, 2023, and a sizeable component of the film’s business was registered in February 2023.
+However, in the analysis, Pathaan's entire box office has been credited to the month of January.

 For feedback and inquiries, you can mail us at [email protected].

 The India Box Office Report: January 2024

 January 2024 was a respectable month at the India Box Office, with total collections of ₹940 Cr, as three films, i.e., Fighter, Hanu-Man, and Guntur Kaaram, crossed the ₹100 Cr-mark individually

 Rohit Shetty's 2013 SRK-Deepika starrer Chennai Express ranks no. 2 on the list of the top current or potential Bollywood franchises.
 An analysis on why the film has aged so well

 At the box office, size matters... more than ever before!